 Pear Tree has continually updated its COVID policies inline with updates to the K-12 sector.

 Despite the May 25th 2021 BC government announcement of its BC Restart Plan and despite the increasing number of people who are vaccinated, COVID numbers have again risen and have led to the BCCDC reinstating certain COVID measures.

 We are very conscious of the health and well-being of your child.
 Pear Tree has been in operation since 2012, and we pride ourselves on the high levels of safety that we have always offered.

 Without dismissing this, it is important to note, however, that children are not at serious health risk from COVID-19.
 In fact, the statistics for children are the lowest of any age bracket.

 Those who are at serious risk of COVID-19 include:

 Social distancing and additional COVID-19 measures have been to slow down the spread of COVID-19 to these people who are at risk.

 It does not eliminate COVID-19.
 It delays the spread of the disease so that:

 - Hospitals are not overwhelmed

-- It buys time to create and test a potential vaccine (minimising deaths in the meantime)
+- It buys time for the development and implementation of COVID-19 vaccines (minimising deaths in the meantime)